 Actions to Address Global Challenge 13:

-- Commit to a US-China Apollo-like 10-year energy goal with a NASA-like R&D system to achieve it (if the U.S. falters, then a China-EU-India goal).
+- Commit to a US-China Apollo-like 10-year energy goal with a NASA-like R&D system to achieve it that others can join.

-- Increase subsidies for renewables and reduce subsidies for fossil fuels.
+- Eliminate explicit and implicit subsidies for fossil fuels.

-- Periodically publicize country progress on the Paris Agreement.
+- Periodically publicize country progress on UN Climate Change Agreements.